IceTank/ZenithMetrics/README.md

 Place plugin jars in the `plugins` folder inside the same folder as the ZenithProxy launcher.

 Restart ZenithProxy to load plugins.
 Loading plugins after launch or hot reloading is not supported.

+### Installing Plugins from Releases

+You can let ZenithProxy download and install plugins from GitHub releases automatically.

+1. Go to the [Releases Page](https://github.com/IceTank/ZenithMetrics/releases) and click on the latest release.
+2. Copy the URL of the `ZenithMetrics-<version>.jar` asset.
+3. In ZenithProxy, run the command: `plugin download <url>` replacing `<url>` with the copied URL.

 ## Creating Plugins